 What does God require of us but to do justice, love kindness and walk humbly with our God? – Micah 6:8

-Union Station Pasadena – we are assigned the first Monday of each month and we have four teams that shop, cook and serve the meal at this homeless outreach organization twelve times each year.
+Union Station Pasadena – we volunteer the first Monday of each month with four teams that shop, cook and serve the meal at this outreach organization – Union Station offers meals, classes, job training and twelve step groups to persons who are underserved and in need in Pasadena.

-Aid Africa – we are a partner organization to this non-profit group that has several projects in northern Uganda, including: building portable stoves, finding water and digging wells, planting trees, and offering healthcare services.
+Aid Africa – we are a Mission Partner with this non-profit group that provides refugee relief and support with several projects in Northern Uganda.
+The work of Aid Africa includes building portable stoves, finding water and digging wells, planting trees, and offering healthcare services.
 We have church members who serve on the board, travel regularly to Uganda and have been instrumental in the ongoing mission of this organization.
-We participate in regular fundraising activities such as: putting together Birthing Kits, attending the annual fund-raiser, participating in the annual Walk for Water locally.
-See their website for further information at www.aidafrica.net
+We participate in regular fundraising activities, helping assemble Birthing Kits, attending an Annual fund-raiser, participating in the annual Walk for Water locally.
+We encourage newcomers and visitors to learn more at www.aidafrica.net

 Open and Affirming – since 1993 our church has been designated an Open and Affirming church, meaning that we have been fully welcoming of GLBT folks.
 We continue to advocate for justice and full acceptance of all GLBT folk.